Jahazielvaz/js-drumkit/ReadMe.txt

 -<kbd> tag.
 This is used for user keyboard input.
 It sounds like it could be a really cool tag to explore.

 RESOURCES
+keycode.info - For getting the key sounds

+USEFUL THINGS I'VE LEARNED
+-I had forgotten how to prevent my background image from shrinking when using image size cover.
+And I was once again reminded to use fixed at the end of background.